Martha Rountree

 Martha Jane Rountree (October 23, 1911 – August 23, 1999) was an American pioneering broadcast journalist and entrepreneur.
 She was the creator and first moderator of a public-affairs program, first on radio as The American Mercury from June 24, 1945 to 1947, and as Meet the Press on the NBC television network from November 6, 1947 to November 1, 1953.
 Until Kristen Welker took over on September 17, 2023, Rountree was the only female moderator in the seven-decade history of the show.

 Early years

 Born in Gainesville, Florida, Martha Jane Rountree was raised in Columbia, South Carolina.
 Her father Earl was in sales, at times in real estate, and at other times, automobile sales, but he was not successful.
 He died when Martha was 16, and as she later told a reporter, "he left us with absolutely nothing."
-In order to pay her way through the University of South Carolina, she worked for the Columbia Record newspaper.
-Unable to finish her university education for financial reasons, she used her interest in journalism to find work, taking a job as a reporter with The Tampa Tribune in Tampa, Florida.
+In order to pay her way through the University of South Carolina (USC), she worked for the Columbia Record newspaper.
+She left USC without graduating and took a job as a reporter with The Tampa Tribune in Florida.